janfuhrer/it-security-docs/docs/themes/GNUnet.md

 - HACIENDA by JTRIG: port scans entire countries using nmap (randomly scans every ip identified in that country)
 - ORB: CSECs Operational Relay Box, 2-3 times/year 1 day focused effort to acquire as many new ORBs as possible in as many non 5-Eyes countries as possible
-- RAMPART-A by NSA: global mass surveillance, gain access to high-capacity international fiber-optic cabels, collect data on the host countries citizens
+- RAMPART-A by NSA: global mass surveillance, gain access to high-capacity international fiber-optic cables, collect data on the host countries citizens
 - TREASUREMAP by NSA: capability for building a near real-time, interactive map of the global internet

 - You should care!